Skip to main content

 Once you finally have your church finances signed off on, everyone is comfortable in their positions, and the church needs are met for each of your ministries, it is time to look to the future.
 The church administration isn’t just there to evaluate and execute on the current situation in your local church, but the future, too.

 Administrators should help plan for the future, and should be a part of creating the various goals that you have planned.
-The admin team is your source of planning for how you’ll go about funding various projects and how they’ll get done.
+The admin team is your source of planning for how you’ll go about funding various church projects to manage and how they’ll get done.

 In addition, they can assist when it comes to expansion and knowing how many new staff members you’ll need down the road and how to go about making that happen.
 This will all help you set up for future success.